elseidel19/all_trails_homework/README.md

 ## Testing

 - **For screen shots of the experience, check out the "screenshots" folder.
-For a video demo-ing the experience, look at comments on App.js latest commit**
+I could not seem to upload a video.
+To see a video, look for a video attachment on the email I sent to Travis after completing the assignment**
 - I tested the page on Chrome.
 I opened chrome from the terminal with `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security` and then pointed to localhost.
 I disabled the security because I was having an issue with CORS and figured it would be fine since I was developing my my machine.
 - **NOTE**: I did not upload all the node_modules since there are a ton of them.
 If you need to see those let me know!